USD/CAD Weekly Outlook - ActionForex

-USD/CAD’s steep decline last week suggests that rise from 1.3538 has already completed at 1.4139.
-Initial bias remains on the downside this week for 61.8% retracement of 1.3538 to 1.4139 at 1.3768.
-Firm break there will argue that whole decline form 1.4791 might be ready to resume through 1.3538 low.
-For now, risk will stay on the downside as long as 1.3970 support turned resistance holds, in case of recovery.
+USD/CAD’s fall from 1.439 extended lower last week and there is no clear sign of bottoming yet.
+Initial bias stays on the downside this week.
+Sustained trading below 61.8% retracement of 1.3538 to 1.4139 at 1.3768 will argue that whole decline form 1.4791 might be ready to resume through 1.3538 low.
+On the upside, however, break of 1.3870 resistance will indicate short term bottoming, and turn bias back to the upside for stronger rebound.

 In the bigger picture, current development suggests that price actions from 1.4791 is developing into a deeper, larger scale correction.
 In the less bearish case, it’s just correcting the rise from 1.2005 (2021 low).
 But even so, break of 1.3538 will pave the way to 61.8% projection of 1.4791 to 1.3538 from 1.4139 at 1.3365.
 This will remain the favored case as long as 1.4139 resistance holds, in case of rebound.